-Consumer Information Standards (CIS) are created in accordance with the Fair Trading Act.
-A CIS may require certain information to be disclosed.
-This includes the kind, grade, quantity, origin or supply of products or services.
+Consumer Information Standards (CIS) are created under the Fair Trading Act.
+They provide information about certain products and services, including their kind, grade, quantity, origin or supply.

 The Minister can introduce a new CIS.
 They must: